pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 </Alert>

-### WordPress Multisites
+### WordPress Multisite

-Pantheon Cron does not support WordPress Multisite installations, also known as WordPress Multisite, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
+Pantheon Cron does not support WordPress Multisite installations, also known as WordPress Site Networks, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
 Use WP-Cron if you have WordPress Multisite installations.

 ### Security